 Let’s take a look at how some forward-thinking hoteliers are using their lobbies and why you should consider making a change.

-Four reasons to change your welcome area
+Four reasons to change your hotel lobby design

 There are plenty of good reasons to reconsider how you welcome your guests, and they all ultimately come down to one of these four areas: